MetaMask/metamask-docs/wallet/connect/3rd-party-libraries/web3-onboard.md

 ---
 description: Integrate MetaMask SDK with Web3-Onboard in your JavaScript dapp.
-sidebar_position: 1
+sidebar_position: 2
 sidebar_label: Web3-Onboard
 tags:
   - JavaScript SDK
 ---

-# Use Web3-Onboard with MetaMask SDK
+# Connect to MetaMask using Web3-Onboard

 [Web3-Onboard](https://onboard.blocknative.com/) is a JavaScript library that simplifies the process of onboarding users into dapps.
 It provides a smooth user interface, a variety of wallet integrations, and is highly customizable to meet the needs of your dapp.

-You can integrate [MetaMask SDK](../../../concepts/sdk/index.md) into your dapp alongside Web3-Onboard, using the Web3-Onboard MetaMask module, to enable your users to seamlessly and securely connect to the MetaMask browser extension and MetaMask Mobile.
+You can integrate MetaMask SDK into your dapp alongside Web3-Onboard, using the Web3-Onboard MetaMask module, to enable your users to seamlessly and securely connect to the MetaMask browser extension and MetaMask Mobile.